-First elected in 2006 to the Montgomery County Council, Council Vice President Roger Berliner represents the Western part of Montgomery County from the DC line to the Frederick County border.
-In 2011, he was elected by his colleagues to serve a one-year term as Council President.
+First elected in 2006 to the Montgomery County Council, Council President Roger Berliner represents the Western part of Montgomery County from the DC line to the Frederick County border.
+This year, for the second time, he was elected by his colleagues to serve a one-year term as Council President.
 Roger also served as Council President in 2011.

 As Chair of the Council’s Transportation, Infrastructure, Energy, and Environment Committee, Councilmember Berliner has led the charge on creating more multi-modal transportation options.
 He guided the Council to unanimously support rapid transit; he was the lead sponsor on moving Montgomery County forward in adopting an urban road code bill that will narrow lanes, slow traffic thru our urban nodes, and provide for greater bicycle and pedestrian safety; he has formally requested our Planning Board to consider new and innovative traffic tests that will promote multi- modal options rather than only road widening and intersection improvements; he was the leader of the successful effort to plow the Capital Crescent Trail so that bikers could continue to commute to work; and he was at the forefront of the successful effort to reduce the number of traffic lanes in the county’s most successful new urbanism community at Pike & Rose, which he helped bring about through his work on the White Flint Master Plan.